The translation of this document is outdated.

 [12 June 2014]

-bodies, which are related to the acquisition, breeding,
+which are related to the acquisition, breeding, accommodation,

-accommodation, rearing and use of experimental animals in
+rearing, and use of experimental animals in procedures, and

 2) exchange information with the competent authorities of

-other European Union Member States about the operation of welfare
+other European Union Member States on the operation of welfare

 bodies of experimental animals and evaluation of experimental